 - Hold your baby.
-Gentle caresses and tender kisses can help your newborn feel safe, secure and loved.
-Hold and rock your baby.
-Allow him or her to study your face.
+This can help your newborn feel safe, secure and loved.
 Let your baby grasp your little finger and touch your face.

 - Speak freely.
-Simple conversation lays the groundwork for language development, even before your baby can understand a word.
+Simple conversation lays the groundwork for language development.
+Sing.
+Read a story out loud.
 Ask questions and respond to your baby's coos and gurgles.
-Describe what you see, hear and smell around the house, outdoors, and when you're out and about.
-Use simple words that apply to your baby's everyday life.
+Describe what you see, hear and smell around the house and when you're out and about.
 Remember that your tone of voice communicates ideas and emotions as well.

 - Change positions.
 Hold your baby facing outward.
 With close supervision, place your baby on his or her tummy to play.
 Hold a colorful toy or make an interesting noise to encourage your baby to pick up his or her head.
 Many newborns get fussy or frustrated on their tummies, so keep these sessions brief at first — just a few minutes at a time.
 If drowsiness sets in, place your baby on his or her back to sleep.

 - Respond quickly to tears.
 For most newborns, crying spells peak about six weeks after birth and then gradually decline.
 Whether your baby needs a diaper change, feeding session or simply warm contact, respond quickly.
-Your attention will help build a strong bond with your baby — and the confidence he or she will need to settle down without your help one day.
+Don't worry about spoiling your baby with too much attention.
+Your care will help build a strong bond with your baby — and the confidence he or she will need to settle down without your help one day.

 When something's not right

-Your baby might reach some developmental milestones ahead of schedule and lag behind a bit on others.
-This is perfectly normal.
-There's typically no cause for concern.
-It's a good idea to be aware of the warning signs, however.
-Consult your baby's doctor if you're concerned about your baby's development or you notice any red flags by age 3 months:
+Your baby might reach some developmental milestones ahead of schedule and lag behind on others.
+This is normal.
+It's a good idea to be aware of the warning signs of developmental delay, however.
+Consult your baby's doctor if you're concerned about your baby's development or you notice any of these red flags by age 3 months: